dsih-artpark/fmd-toolkit/README.md

 ## License

-This project is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.